o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

         self.name_input.setClearButtonEnabled(True)
 ```

-### Create a check box
+### Create a checkbox

-A check box is an option button that users can enable or disable to trigger a user-defined behavior.
-With Qt, you can create an input field by using the `QCheckBox` object.
-In this example, the check box will control whether or not to append a suffix to the entity's name.
+A checkbox is an option button that users can enable or disable to trigger a user-defined behavior.
+With Qt, you can create an checkbox by using the `QCheckBox` object.
+In this example, the checkbox controls whether or not to append a suffix to the entity's name.
 At runtime, it will start disabled, and enable when the user enters the entity's name to the input field.
 You will define this behavior later.

-1. Create a check box by instantiating `QCheckBox`.
+1. Create a checkbox by instantiating `QCheckBox`.
 In this example, name it `add_shape_name_suffix`.

-2. Set the check box to the start in the disabled state by using `setDisabled(True)`.
+2. Set the checkbox to the start in the disabled state by using `setDisabled(True)`.

 ```py
         self.add_shape_name_suffix = QCheckBox(self)